Colin-Fredericks/hx-js/text slider/README.md

 * AboveFold - text that is not collapsed.

 The optional columns are:
+* NextUp - A set of links that show where you can go next from here.
+These appear at the bottom so that people with screen readers don't have to go all the way back up to find the links.
 * FoldHeaderN and FoldTextN - These are headers and text for collapsible sections within the slide.
 You can have up to 9 folds before the system breaks.
 * IconN, IconTargetN, and IconAltN - These are the filename, link target, and alt text for your icons.
 You can have up to 9 icons before the system breaks.